-See the "Work Schedule Reduction" section under "When Does Coverage End?" in this chapter.
+See the "Mid-Year Changes" section under "Can I Change My Mind about the Plans I've Chosen?" in this chapter.

 6. When Coverage Begins

 Health premiums are paid one pay period in advance.
 Generally, coverage begins on the first day of the pay period after the pay period that the first premium deduction is taken from your paycheck.
 Example: If the first premium is deducted in Pay Period 04, your coverage begins the first day of Pay Period 05.
 For most plans, if you are on unpaid leave of absence on the day your coverage would go into effect, your coverage effective date could be delayed until the pay period after you return to work (there may be an exception if there was no lapse in premium contributions during your leave).